-There is freedom that comes with awareness; comes the opportunity to make better choices.
+There is freedom that comes with awareness.

 Life is a journey of many steps taking us down a winding road of constant evolution.
 And each day, we are provided with a myriad of opportunities that can allow us to transform into our next best selves – the beginning states of wellness.

 One moment we have an opportunity to react differently when yet another someone in our life rubs us the wrong way; on another day, we may find ourselves wanting to walk away from a particular circumstance but are not sure if we can.